 In the first section of this chapter, the measurement of the HRRL emittance and Twiss parameters using the quadrupole scanning method is described.
 The current in the first quadrupole, Q1, was changed incrementally and the electron beam shapes were observed using the OTR screen located at the end of the 0 degree beamline.
-The emittance and Twiss parameters are obtained by fitting a parabolic function to the plot $sigma{x,y}^2$ vs K1L (K1 is quadrupole strength and L is the quadrupole effective length).
+The emittance and Twiss parameters are obtained by fitting a parabolic function to the plot $\sigma{x,y}^2$ vs K1L (K1 is quadrupole strength and L is the quadrupole effective length).

 The second section describes the energy distribution measurement of the HRRL when it was tuned to generate an electron beam with its peak at 12 MeV.
 A Faraday cup, FC2, was placed at the end of the 45 degree beamline to measure the electron beam current when D1 was on and D2 was off.
-The energy scan data is given in the appendix A.
+The energy scan data and the MATLAB script used for data analysis are given in the appendix A.

 Last section is about the positron produced using the HRRL located in the Beam Lab of Physics Department at Idaho State University.
 The electron beam from the HRRL with 12 MeV peak incident on the tungsten production target (T1) produced positrons downstream and positrons were transported to annihilation target (T2), where they annihilate and crated back to back scattered 511 keV photon pairs.
-Two NaI detectors, their shielding, placement, and operation mode are described.
+Two NaI detectors, their shielding, placement, and operation modes are described.
 The different methods to count positron rates are discussed.
 The electron beam current of the HRRL during the positron production was monitored by a scintillator.
 The calibration of the scintillator using a Faraday cup and oscilloscope is described.
-At last, the ratios of positrons, detected using NaI detectors in coincidence mode, to the electrons impinging on T1 at different energies are given.
+At last, the ratios of positrons detected using NaI detectors in coincidence mode to the electrons impinging on T1 are given for 1~5 MeV positron beam.